seaneastin/rpgshop/rpgshop assessment sourcecode and documentation/documentation.md

 Name : gameisrunning
 Description : used to keep the game running. type : bool

+Name : shopchoice
+Description : used for when you buy something this is used so you can tryparse type : Int

 Name : playerinv
 Description : holds the players inventory.